8 June 2016 - 31 December 2016

 The Home Buyer Concession Scheme (HBCS) is an ACT Government initiative administered by the ACT Revenue Office to assist persons in purchasing a new residential home or residential vacant land by charging duty at a concessional rate.
 The concession ceased for the purchase of an established property as of 1 September 2012.

 The HBCS applies to property where the transaction date, which is the date of grant, transfer, or agreement for transfer (whichever is first) occurs between 8 June 2016 and 31 December 2016.
-This is the date of first execution of an agreement or transfer, not the settlement date.
 The concession applies to new or substantially renovated properties for transactions dated 8 June 2016 to 31 December 2016, total gross income threshold is currently $160,000.

 For further details see: